Physics Majors' Senior Research Project Abstracts

 Christian Pecora, University of Central Florida REU

 In this study, the theoretical foundation for an experiment that replicated the photoionization of the excited state sodium atom in the stellar atmosphere was attempted.
-The experimental cross-section calculated was to be compared with the theoretical cross-section that was expected through the course of study.
-The initial wavefunctions for the excited sodium atom and its six ionic states were calculated using a Unix based program with the wavefunction approximation algorithm called the Hartree-Fock method.
+The experimental cross-section calculated was to be compared with the theoretical cross-section that was expected through the course of the study.
+The initial wavefunctions for the excited sodium atom and its six ionic states were calculated using a Unix-based program with the wavefunction approximation algorithm called the Hartree-Fock method.
 The final wavefunction states could not yet be calculated because of convergence errors in the program.
 This precluded calculation of the theoretical cross-section and comparison with the experimental.
 Future work involves solving the convergence problem and calculating the final wavefunctions as well as computing and comparing the cross-sections.